DeepeshKumarVerma/Stock-Market-Analysis/README.md

-# Stock-Market-Analysis
+# Stock Market Analysis
-Apple stock price prediction for the next 30 days using historical data (2012–2019).
-Models include ARIMA, SARIMA, VAR, XGBoost, and Random Forest for accurate forecasting.
-The project features data preprocessing, feature engineering, and hyperparameter tuning.
-Deployed as a Streamlit web app for interactive predictions and trend visualization.
+Forecasts Apple stock prices for the next 30 days using historical data from (2012-2019) with ARIMA, SARIMA, VAR, XGBoost, Random Forest, and LSTM models.
+The project includes data preprocessing, hyperparameter tuning, and is deployed as a Streamlit app for interactive predictions.
+It also includes datasets for forecasting Apple (2012–2025), Amazon, Microsoft, and Tesla stock prices.